hylee1rt/PROJECT5/index.md

-For this project, we will be exploring dimensionality reduction methods and clustering techniques on high dimensional microbiome datasets.
-The first dataset is an adaptation of the data from the 2010 Fierer et al. paper, which can be found at (https://www.pnas.org/content/107/14/6477).
+For this project, we will be exploring dimensionality reduction methods and clustering techniques on high dimensional microbiome communities and tumor biopsy datasets.
+The first dataset we will work with is an adaptation of the data from the 2010 Fierer et al. paper, which can be found at (https://www.pnas.org/content/107/14/6477).

 First, we will import and preprocess our data.